 During the first 50 years in its own building, the Storting did not think it necessary to purchase any works of art.
 The collection was initially formed by bequests of portrait paintings and busts.
-Individuals, organizations or party groups sought in this way to honour outstanding politicians and ensure that future generations would remember them.
-The items bequeathed were not primarily thought of as works of art, and the artistic quality varies somewhat.
+Individuals, organisations or party groups thus wanted to honour outstanding politicians and ensure that future generations would remember them.
+These bequests were not primarily thought of as works of art, and the artistic quality varies somewhat.
 It was only in 1914 that the Storting took the initiative to purchase works of art.
 The 1914 centenary of the Norwegian Constitution was marked by honouring the most significant of the 112 Members of the Constituent Assembly at Eidsvoll with portraits in what is now known as the Eidsvoll Gallery.